datagovuk-hackcode/lmi-mod-pinpoint/README.md

 ---

 Pinpoint is Tinder for jobs.
+Version 1 was developed for the June 2014 LMI for All mod day by [Harry Jones] and [Phil Hardwick].
+Version 2 is a refactored and improved version started by [Phil Hardwick] and worked on at the September 2014 LMI for All mod day by Phil and Harry.

 ---